 Publication of auction results

-Users shall be notified on an individual basis on the Available Capacity that they have contracted at the relevant auction by sending Notification on Contracting the Capacity Product which notification contains the following data: Contract Capacity, Capacity Product, Transportation Start Date, Transportation End Date, Interconnection Point as Contracted Entry Point or Contracted Exit Point and Auction Price.
+Users shall be notified on an individual basis on the Available Capacity that they have contracted at the relevant auction by sending Notification on Contracting the Standard Capacity Product which notification contains the following data: Contract Capacity, Standard Capacity Product, Transportation Start Date, Transportation End Date, Interconnection Point as Contracted Entry Point or Contracted Exit Point and Auction Price.
 The Transporter shall publish aggregated information of auction results by posting this information on Gastrans' website.

 The results for auctions of Firm Short-Term Capacity and Commercial Reverse Capacity (other than Firm Daily Capacity, Firm Within-Day Capacity, Commercial Reverse Daily Capacity and Interruptible Daily Capacity), shall be published on the next Business Day following the closing of auction.